Leikrit/LMH_Summer_Programme/README.md

 # LMH Summer Programme
-This repository contains the projects for the tutorial during 2023 LMH Summer Programme Section 2
+This repository contains the projects for the tutorial during 2023 LMH Summer Programme Section 2 Hi there, I am Jerry.
+You may know me if you are in the same AIML class in the summer 2023.

 ## Colorization based on Autoencoder with CIFAR10